blacklightpy/vaultofknowledge/History/Israel-Palestine Peace Ideas.md

 			- Islamic scholars say that Mahdi - a redemptive apocalyptic figure central to Islamic
 - Two State solution with pre-1967 Borders
 	- UN General assembly adopted 5 resolutions, urging states to refuse changes to pre-1967 borders
+		- #### Article Terminology
+		- In A/XX/L.Y
+			- A stands for Assembly
+			- XX is the session number
+			- L.Y is the document number
 		- #### The Resolutions
 			- 1. Peaceful settlement of the question of Palestine (A/17/L.15)
 				- won by 147 in favour, 7 against (Australia, Canada, Israel, Marshall Islands, Federated States of Micronesia, Nauru, US), with 13 abstentions